Wildcats Media/Debate win awards

 Wildcat Debate will next compete in the IPDA National Competition March 14-17 at Tennessee Tech University.

-“Our Vision of Preparing Graduates and Transforming Lives found fruition in these recent competitions,” said Dr. Rick Brewer, president of Louisiana College.
+“Our Vision of Preparing Graduates and Transforming Lives found fruition in these recent competitions,” said Dr. Rick Brewer, president of Louisiana Christian University.
 “I am proud of these students and the professors who give of themselves to invest in the next generation of leaders.”